 The U.S. Environmental Protection Agency (EPA) is currently reviewing glyphosate to determine its status as a carcinogen and to determine if glyphosate products like Roundup warranted a “probable human carcinogen” on their labels.

 In 2016, dozens of Roundup lawsuits filed against Monsanto were consolidated into a multidistrict litigation (MDL) in the United States District Court for the Northern District of California.
 The cases were filed by farmers and landscapers (and their families) against Monsanto claim that their glyphosate exposure contributed to the development of non-Hodgkins lymphoma.
-There are now more than 400 cases pending in the Roundup MDL.

 In July 2018, U.S. District Judge Vince Chhabria ruled that there was sufficient evidence for a jury to hear the cases in the Roundup MDL.